LeKristapino/udacity_project_4/ConferenceCentral/README.md

 But there are two alternative solutions that I can think of:

+####First approach#####
+š
-1.1.
-First query for all **Session keys** that are before 7pm.
+1. First query for all **Session keys** that are before 7pm.
-1.2.
-After we have all the keys for those sessions we can make another query to get all the Sessions that are not "workshop" and whose keys are included in the array that we got from the first query
+2. After we have all the keys for those sessions we can make another query to get all the Sessions that are not "workshop" and whose keys are included in the array that we got from the first query

 This approach would work, but the drawback here is that it would make 2 requests and it will cost more and might be slower since we are connecting to the datastore two times

+####Second approach####

-2.1.
-Query for all Sessions that are before 7pm.
+1. Query for all Sessions that are before 7pm.
-2.2. make another variable that holds the array of sessions that we want to return 2.3.
-Itterate through each Session that we got from the first query and check if it is a "workshop".
+2. make another variable that holds the array of sessions that we want to return
+3. Iterate through each Session that we got from the first query and check if it is a "workshop".
-2.4.
-Append it to the newly created array if it is not
+4. Append it to the newly created array if it is not

 This option is better than the first one because it only involves fetching data from the datastore once, so it is cheaper.
 Also processing data in python might be faster than making two seperate query requests, which also reduces the latency.